 The intention is to simply have a corner of the internet where I can shoot the bull with people I look up to.
 Those who know, know, and those who don’t may never.
 That’s ok.
 You’re here, right?
 That’s awesome.
 Thanks for being a little curious.

 That’s part of the reason why I was excited for this interview with Ricki Bedenbaugh.
 Ricki was a prominent skateboard filmmaker for over twenty years before dipping his toes in the moto world in 2013.
-He’s currently one of the lead cinematographers at FOX Racing.
+He’s currently one of the lead cinematographers at Fox Racing.
 His background in skating allowed me to geek out on him for a bit before talking about his experiences in moto, so thanks for letting me indulge myself, Ricki.
-Hope you enjoy our conversation.

 World of Echo: You mentioned when we met at RedBud during the Motocross of Nations that you packed everything into a Crown Vic and gunned it to California.
 That seems to be a central theme among subjects on the site, the “Hail Mary.”
 Do you think the same method still applies today?
 Pack your bags and pick a coast?

-Ricki Bedenbaugh: -you know, you’re a part of our [Kris Markovich’s] family, so.
-But then I felt kind of bad about not being able to pay them rent so I moved back to Florida and got a job working a nine to five.
+Ricki Bedenbaugh: Initially I moved in with Kris Markovich’s family, so I did believe then and still believe now that that [taking that leap] is the best move, but at the time I first moved I felt kind of bad about not being able to pay them rent so I moved back to Florida and got a job working a nine to five.
 I did that for three years and I thought to myself that this wasn’t what I was supposed to be doing with my life.
 I needed to get back to California and try it again.
 I came out in 1995 on a vacation to supposedly look for a job and visit my buddy Kris Markovich.
 But I mean… I didn’t look for a job, I just partied and had fun the whole ten days I was out there.
 One night Kris says to me, “Hey, I have this pro surfer friend who’s having a birthday party, let’s go!”

 It was this surfer Benji Weatherley, it was his party and Blink-182 (this was ’95…) were playing at his party in his house.
 They were good friends with Benji.
 My buddy Kris knew that I freestyled… like, freestyle rapped when I would get drunk, and I was by no means good at it!
 I sucked!
 But, when you’re drunk, you think you’re killing it no matter what it is that you’re doing.
 So Kris goes, “Dude, you should freestyle!”